mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ##

 Except as noted otherwise, this privacy notice is for the most recent general release versions of Firefox.
-Our pre-release versions (Beta, Aurora/Developer Edition, Nightly, and TestFlight) are still under active development and may contain new features or have different privacy characteristics.
-Pre-release versions automatically send [Telemetry data](https://gecko.readthedocs.io/en/latest/toolkit/components/telemetry/telemetry/index.html) to Mozilla to help us improve Firefox.
+Our pre-release versions (Beta/Developer Edition, Nightly, and TestFlight) are still under active development and may contain new features or have different privacy characteristics Pre-release versions automatically send [Telemetry data](https://gecko.readthedocs.io/en/latest/toolkit/components/telemetry/telemetry/index.html) to Mozilla to help us improve Firefox.
 {: #pre-release }